chalbert/module-injection/README.md

 Then, thanks to some rules & conventions, it knows which files to inject.

 In summary:

-1. Static analysis to build a dependency tree
+1. Static analysis of the code to build a dependency tree.
 2. Use a service locator to find what actual file each dependency resolves to.

 ### Dynamic dependency resolution

 Because the html is generated at runtime instead of build time, it's possible to do really interesting things.

-If you go on the Register page and look the source, you will see tha the `registerCtrl` injects 2 services:
+If you go on the Register app and look the source, you will see that the `registerCtrl` injects 2 services:
 - lang
 - taxPolicy

-Now, if you look in the running app, you'll find that by default, those services are returned:
+If you look in the running app, you'll find that by default, those services are returned:

 Lang:
 ```